310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% img /img/es/eventstory/cometshow/ep5.jpg %}

 {% bubble Midori smile %}
 …I ended up preaching a bit.
-That's embarrassing… I don’t wanna keep our guests waiting, so let’s get rid of all the unnecessary stuff and start the show.
+That’s embarrassing… I don’t wanna keep our guests waiting, so let’s get rid of all the unnecessary stuff and start the show.

 *Ryuseitai’s* show, made just for us.
 {% endbubble %}